nishitchaudhry/nishitchaudhry/README.md

 - 👋 Hi, I’m @nishitchaudhry
-- 👀 I’m interested in Data Science and Analytics field
+- 👀 I have two years of experience as a Data Scientist
 - 🌱 I’m currently working on US Dentist referrals and 911 response rates in Buffalo, NY
 - 💞️ I’m looking to collaborate on Kaggle Competitions and ML projects
 - 📫 How to reach me: Phone: 7167309191, Mail: nishitchaudhry@gmail.com